Patmos to Build $1B Kansas City Data Center

 Midwest data center sector grows

-Kansas City is one of the fastest-growing tech hubs in the U.S. The metro’s low natural disaster risk, together with its affordable green energy and robust fiber optic infrastructure contribute to it also becoming a hotspot for data center talent.
+Kansas City is one of the fastest-growing tech hubs in the U.S. The metro’s low natural disaster risk together with its affordable green energy and robust fiber optic infrastructure contribute to its increased popularity among developers, which in turn helps grow data center talent in the region.

 On a larger scale, the Midwest is attracting more and more investment from the data center sector.
 Last month, Vantage Data Centers begun work on a $2 billion development, in Columbus, Ohio—its first project in the region.